They may not be Boy Scouts, but they have mastered the art of the pinewood derby.

 “It is so much work to put this together, and we do it out of our own pocket money,” said Amrhein.
 “Once every five years seems to be the right number for us.”

 This year racers submitted cars adorned with such odd accessories as syringes, bubblegum, and a bottle of water from the Gowanus Canal.
 The 16-pounder, a long ride sporting an improbable row of hot-rod engine blocks sculpted out of brass, was a favorite of Amrhein’s.

 “It was too heavy to be safe,” he said.
 “But I loved the way it looked.”

 Ziegler used the same car that she made for the last Boiler pinewood derby in 2009, but she fine-tuned it by adding weights to the body and tinkering with the tilt of the wheels.
 She won her first race and came in near the front of the pack in four others, she said.
 The competition was stiff, she said.

 “People take the engineering of these cars very seriously,” she said.

-Amrhein is considering putting on races in other cities such as Los Angeles and Berlin to form an artsy, possibly international tournament circuit, he said.
+Amrhein is considering forming an artsy, possibly international race circuit, he said.